jackos/mdl/README.md

 ## OpenAI Code Generation

-- Set your OpenAI key with the setting `mdl: openai key`
+- Set your OpenAI key with the setting `md-notebook: openai key`
 - Default model is gpt-3.5-turbo, change it with `mdl: openai model`
 - Select `openai` as your language in the bottom right
 - Ask it to show you how to do something in one of the supported lanuages